William Dunlap Simpson

+Early life

-Born in Laurens District, South Carolina, in 1823, he was educated at South Carolina College (later the University of South Carolina), completing his studies in 1843, and spent one term at Harvard Law School.
+Born in Laurens District, South Carolina, in 1823, he was educated at South Carolina College (later the University of South Carolina), completing his studies in 1843.
+He spent one term at Harvard Law School.
 He practiced law in Laurens with his partner (and father-in-law) Henry Clinton Young.
 As of 1860, Simpson enslaved 31 people at his properties in Laurens.

+Political career

 He served in the South Carolina legislature in the 1850s and early 1860s, and in the Confederate States House of Representatives from 1863 to 1865.

 After the Civil War, Simpson returned to practice law in Laurens until 1876, when he ran successfully for the post of lieutenant governor.
 That year Democrats regained control of the state legislature and the governorship.
 He was re-elected in 1878.
 Upon Wade Hampton resigning from the governorship to assume his US Senate seat (to which he was elected by the state legislature), Simpson was elevated to become the 78th governor of South Carolina.

+Service as Chief Justice

 In 1880 he resigned after being appointed Chief Justice of the state Supreme Court.
 He served for ten years from 1880 until his death in 1890.
 He is buried at the Laurens City Cemetery.